WANT TO SAVE THIS RECIPE?

 - Make the chili jam vinaigrette.
 Combine the bell pepper, red onion, garlic, fresno, honey, and apple cider vinegar in a medium sauce pot.
 Cover the pot and bring to a boil over medium heat.
 Reduce the heat to low and continue to simmer until the vegetables are softened, about 5 minutes.
 Remove the lid and continue to simmer until almost all of the liquid has evaporated, about 5-7 minutes.
 Remove from heat and puree the mixture in a blender until smooth.
 Let cool.

-- Whisk together the jam with 6 tablespoon olive oil until well combined.
+- Whisk together the jam with 6 tablespoons of olive oil until well combined.
 Season the chili jam vinaigrette with salt and pepper.
 Set aside.

 - Meanwhile, prepare the remaining salad ingredients.
 Add 1 ½ cups water to medium pot and bring it to a boil over high heat.
 Add the couscous and bring it back to a boil.
 Cover the pot, and reduce the heat to low.
 Continue to cook until the couscous is tender, about 15 minutes.
 Remove from heat and fluff the couscous with a fork.
 Let cool.

 - Preheat grill to high heat.
 Cut the apricots in half and remove the pit.
 Cut each half into 3 wedges for a total of 6 wedges per apricot.
-Gently toss the apricot slices with 2 tablespoon olive and grill until charred on both sides.
+Gently toss the apricot slices with 2 tablespoons of olive oil and grill until charred on both sides.
 Remove from heat and set aside.

 - Toss the couscous with enough of the vinaigrette to season thoroughly, you won't need all of it.
 Add the remaining ingredients including the apricots, arugula, parsley, scallions, mint, lemon juice, pistachios, salt, and pepper, tossing to combine.
 Drizzle extra vinaigrette if desired and serve.

-Since apricots tend to not be as sweet or as strong flavored as stone fruits, I wanted to incorporate a flavor packed dressing to this salad.
+Since apricots tend not to be as sweet or as strongly flavored as stone fruits, I wanted to incorporate a flavor-packed dressing into this salad.
 What can be better than a homemade chili jam vinaigrette that's a little sweet and spicy?

 Heat a grill or grill pan to high and sear the apricots until charred.
 I like to use a grill pan when I grill smaller items so that they don't accidentally fall through the cracks.